blainemincey/clientfle/README.md

 * Run the main method of securitykeys/CreateMasterKeyFile to generate the master key

+* Run the main method of CustomerCSFLE

 Thanks to MongoDB University for initial version of this runnable Java app!

+** mods coming for executable jar file!